 Please note: Since participation as well as assimilation of class materials depend upon attendance, multiple absences (4 & above) will undermine academic performance and may even risk failing.
 Students, however, with perfect or near perfect attendance will receive bonus credit.
-Click here to read the university attendance policies.

 Evaluations: Final grades will be determined in light of four (4) criteria: